(Last updated on Nov. 18, 2021)

 Admittedly it’s impossible to know exactly how many of these murders were hate crimes.
 An unknown number were murdered for common individual motives, such as LGBTI people killed by jealous lovers or in robberies gone bad, rather than out of hatred of LGBTI people in general.

 It has proven to be a daunting task just to list some of the victims of homophobic murders, because so many occur worldwide.
-[The following list, begun after the July 2013 murder of Eric Lembembe in Cameroon, was suspended during 2014 for lack of volunteers.
-(To volunteer to help, send an email to email@example.com).]
-Recent much-appreciated additions to the list have been provided by Patricia Marie Budd, the author of the novel Hadrian’s Lover.
+[The following list, begun after the July 2013 murder of Eric Ohena Lembembe in Cameroon, was suspended for lack of volunteers.
+(To volunteer to help, send an email to [email protected]).]
+Several additions to the list were provided by Patricia Marie Budd, the author of the novel Hadrian’s Lover.

 The following list is limited to victims of reported anti-LGBTI murders, excluding incidents of LGBTI people murdered with no indication that the crime was a homophobic attack.
 Many are reported by the blog Quem a HomoTransFobia Matou Hoje (Who Has HomoTransPhobia Killed Today?), which records the murders of LGBTI people in Brazil.
 Dozens of LGBTI murders before July 2013 are listed in the Wikipedia articles “Significant acts of violence against LGBT people” and “List of unlawfully killed transgender people.”
 Also not listed here are the 15+ executions of LGBTI people claimed by the Islamist militants of Daesh/ISIS/ISIL in Syria and Iraq.